top of page

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

-Parkinson’s disease is often described as a “movement disorder”—defined by resting tremor, slowed movement, rigidity, and gait instability.
+Parkinson’s disease is often described as a "movement disorder," defined by resting tremor, slowed movement, rigidity, and gait instability.
 But that description captures only what’s visible.

 Parkinson’s is fundamentally a disorder of dopamine, a neurotransmitter essential not only to movement but also to our thoughts and feelings.

-While cognitive changes such as slowed thinking, attention difficulties, memory, and word-finding problems are often acknowledged, the emotional and neuropsychiatric experience of Parkinson’s remains widely misunderstood and undertreated.
+While cognitive changes such as slowed thinking, attention difficulties, memory, focus, and word-finding problems are often acknowledged, the emotional and neuropsychiatric experience of Parkinson’s remains widely misunderstood and undertreated.

 Being "on" or "off" captures what often feels like a psychological head game—a rapid emotional and cognitive rollercoaster that can shift within minutes, making the disease feel, at times, cruel.

+Parkinson’s disease will not define me.
 How I respond to it will.

-I will give voice to its unspoken
+I will give voice to its unspoken emotional challenges.

 DISCLAIMER